On this page... (hide)

 lyx-1.6.0alpha/beta/rc1.tar.gz | a potentially unstable test release of the next release. |

-Pre-releases are made available in the "devel" directory of the ftp site.
+Pre-releases are made available in the "devel" directory of the FTP site.

 6. Example

 A standard user, or one using LyX for an important business project, say, would download 1.5.2, and update it later to 1.5.3 if this is released.
 An experienced user might download the latest 1.6.0rc1 version, to get a new neat feature.
-A developer would continue development through Subversion.
+A developer would continue development through Git.